mantrazul/obsidian-studies/Programming/Javascript/Fundamentals 5.md

 1. The first property has the name `name` and the value `John`.
 2. The second one has the name `age` and the value `30`.

-You can acess the properties with *dot notation*.
+You can access the properties with *dot notation*.

 ```javascript
 // get property values of the object: